 One of the more gentle (and frankly pretty sneaky) ways to deal with the issue is to manage the biggest bottle issue: the milk.

 In this method, you transition the milk to a more appropriate cup.
 This milk is made additionally special by adding a little food coloring.
-Once your kid is cool with the cup, you begin watering down the milk in the bottle while decreasing the color of the milk in the cup.
-It’ll take a while, but once you’re done the bottle will be filled with water and your cup filled with milk.
+Once your kid is cool with the cup, begin watering down the milk in the bottle while decreasing the color of the milk in the cup.
+It’ll take a while, but once you’re done, the bottle will be filled with water and your cup filled with milk.
 Like some amazing magic trick that takes a month.
 And honestly?
 Who cares if your kid is hitting a bottle of water all day and night?

 The Gradual Bottle Fade

 Another popular method is to slowly reduce the number of times your kid is getting their bottle during the day.
 The key to this strategy is to take away the bottle your kid is likely to miss least — which is probably the midday bottle.
 These bottles are replaced with milk in their special cup.

 Additionally, the bottle can be restricted to specific times and places.
 Just like you’re not allowed to hit the bottle at work.
 Slowly you’ll take away all the bottles except for the one used at bedtime.
 That’s because the bedtime bottle is often part of the larger ritual.
 Now it’s time to start watering down the milk.
 Eventually, your kid will realize the milk in the cup is better and move away from the bottle.
 That’s the plan, anyway.

 You might not think going cold turkey would require a process, but it does.
 Before removing the bottle from your home, talk with your kid about it before it actually goes down.
 Pair this with a cup shopping trip and any other big-kid ritual you dream up (short of helping them look for their own apartment).